rmm5t/yarg/README.markdown

 # yarg: Yet Another Ruby Generator

 Yarg is Yet Another Ruby Generator.
 It allows you to customize existing project generators to fit your personality or common scaffolding.
+In other words, it allows you to bootstrap new projects without the typical mundane setup.

 **Yarg is still in its infancy.
 It currently works for rails generation, but use it at your own risk.**